 The bottom line is that you don’t want to spend more money on operating costs than you need to.

 The amount of paper a printer can hold at one time is known as the printer tray.

-If you need to print a lot of envelopes at once, you’ll want a printer with a large paper-holding capacity tray.
+If you need to print many envelopes at once, you’ll want a printer with a sizeable paper-holding capacity tray.
 This will minimize the number of times you have to refill the paper tray.

-Some printers have multiple paper trays, which is ideal if you need to print a large number of envelopes.
+Some printers have multiple paper trays, which is ideal if you need to print many envelopes.